madison-codes/dino_fp/examples.md

 ### Maps

+Let's continue to keep it simple and build slowly!
+Let's take our `add` function and use it on a collection of numbers.

+What do you normally use to contain may elements in JavaScript?
+An array.
+Let's go ahead and use an array here.

-Here is our `for` loop that adds on to every value in our array.
+Here is our `for` loop that adds one to every value in our array.

 ```javascript
 function addOneToCollection(array) {